Paragon-Software-Group/paragon_apfs_sdk_ce/README.md

 Untitled Volume2 MyEncryptedVolume
 APFS: listsubvolumes returns 0. finished in 4 ms
 ```
-Important: this operation is only available on the unlocked (unmounted) APFS Container!

 Then enumerate the root sub-volume folder, or read any file
 ```sh